Coronavirus death toll surges past 1,000 as fears grow for Chinese economy

 It has already been turned away by Japan and the Philippines.

-“Now we are back in limbo,” passenger Stephen Hansen told Reuters via email.
+“Now we are back in limbo,” passenger Stephen Hansen told Reuters by email.

-Additional reporting by Yilei Sun; Writing by Michael Perry; Editing by Stephen Coates and Raju Gopalakrishnan
+Additional reporting by Huizhong Wu, Shivani Singh, Gabriel Crossley, Min Zhang, Liangping Gao, Lusha Zhang in Beijing; Tom Westbrook in Singapore; Writing by Michael Perry; Editing by Raju Gopalakrishnan and Clarence Fernandez